Cromatina, metabolisme i destí celular

 - The regulation and molecular function of histone variants.

-- Chromatin as drug target in myelodysplastic syndrome (MDS) and leukemia.
+- Chromatin regulators as drug targets in myeloid diseases.

 The regulation and function of the macroH2A histone variants